GEANT-DataPlaneProgramming/int-collector/README.md

 * If InfluxDB server does not run in the same machine as the collector, we need to specify the server address with `-H` option when running `InDBClient.py`.
 * Run the collector with `-h` option for more help.
 If there are any missing libraries, install them using `pip`.
-* INT Telemetry reports in pcap file can be created using `benchmark/INTReport.py`.
+* INT Telemetry reports in pcap file can be created using `benchmark/INTReport.py` or `benchmark/int_package_generator.py`.
 * If there are errors that eBPF program cannot load (such as _cannot allocate memory_), please ensure that the network interfaces the INTCollector listens to has XDP support by current kernel.
 Check [here](https://github.com/iovisor/bcc/blob/master/docs/kernel-versions.md#xdp).

 ## Test